 Anthropocentrism is not a new trend.
-For thousands of years, we were convinced humankind was the only reason why the Earth moves around the Sun and why all of the other species even exist.
-Some of us still believe it is true, the rest of the population are becoming more and more aware of a new form of intelligence that threatens our future -- a form we have designed and built ourselves -- the Artificial Intelligence.
+For thousands of years, we were convinced humankind was the only reason the Earth moves around the Sun and why all other species even exist.
+Some of us still believe it is true.
+Still, the rest of the population is becoming increasingly aware of a new form of intelligence that threatens our future – a form we have designed and built ourselves – Artificial Intelligence.

-When discussing AI, people tend to focus on robots taking over jobs and machines driving cars and killing innocent passersby, the reality, however, is nowhere near as tragic.
-The very reason AI is growing so fast is to make life easier as modern times are all about convenience.
-That is exactly why you should stop getting anxious every time you hear the term Artificial Intelligence (and you will hear it very often) and invite it home.
-How can it help, you wonder?
-We provide the answer.
+When discussing AI, people tend to focus on robots taking over jobs and machines driving cars; however, AI is growing so fast in all different forms to make daily life easier and increase convenience.
+That is why you should stop getting anxious whenever you hear the term Artificial Intelligence (and you will hear it very often) and invite it home.
+But how can it help?

 Let’s start with the easiest part.
-While Virtual Reality and Augmented Reality have been busy revolutionising the games industry, AI has not been idle, creating an opportunity for traditionalists that seek to learn modern solutions.
-Google has recently launched a series of AI experiments and one of them is particularly addictive -- Quick, Draw!
+While Virtual Reality and Augmented Reality have been busy revolutionising the games industry, AI has not been idle, creating an opportunity for traditionalists seeking modern solutions.
+Google has recently launched a series of AI experiments, and one of them is particularly addictive – Quick, Draw!
 The machine tries to guess what you are drawing, learning from its mistakes.
-So if you are home alone or you just don’t have anyone to play charades with, AI is your new friend.
+So, if you are home alone or don’t have anyone to play charades with, AI is your new friend.

-Most modern movies are made on the green screen, music is all about beats now and art itself is becoming a thing we no longer understand nor control.
-One thing that is still understandable is the fact that AI has definitely got something to do with it.
-Sony’s Artificial Intelligence has recently composed a Beatles-style song called Daddy’s Car, having analysed more than 13,000 records first.
-AI may not be Paul McCartney’s twin, but if you miss the good old times and seek a simple melody, it is there to entertain you.
+Most modern movies are made on the green screen, music is all about beats now, and art itself is becoming a thing we no longer understand or control.
+AI has played a significant role in all of these areas.
+Sony’s Artificial Intelligence has recently composed a Beatles-style song called Daddy’s Car, having first analysed more than 13,000 records.
+AI may not be Paul McCartney’s twin, but if you miss the good old times and seek a simple melody, it entertains you.
 On the other hand, IBM Watson made a movie trailer after it had watched and examined more than 100 classic horror movies.
-The fun fact is the film discusses the dreadful skills artificial intelligence can possess.
+The film is based on the dreadful skills artificial intelligence can possess.

-We already have Apple’s Siri and Amazon’s Echo on board, but an assistant ordering your pizza for you does sound like a first step.
-Mark Zuckerberg wants to go further and that is probably why he and his team have built a virtual assistant that recognises and responds to his voice only, creating a new level of a smart home and expecting AI to outperform human beings within a decade.
-We can only wait to see the results.
+We already have Apple’s Siri and Amazon’s Echo on board, but an assistant ordering your pizza for you does sound like a step in the right direction.
+Mark Zuckerberg wants to go further, and that is probably why he and his team have built a virtual assistant that recognises and responds to his voice only, creating a new level of a smart home.

-People are finally closer than ever to reaching and destroying the mythical Tower of Babel and we all owe it to Artificial Intelligence.
-It all started more than 10 years ago with Google’s Translate that has recently undergone a dramatic change and is now supported by a machine speaking 8 languages and still learning.
-The translation has almost nothing to do with the old version, but more than a lot with what a native would actually say or write.
-That is not all, Google’s AI experiments, as mentioned earlier, has something to offer as well -- a Thing Translator that recognises an object you take a photo of, helping you learn what it is called in a different language and how to pronounce it properly.
+People are finally closer than ever to reaching and destroying the mythical Tower of Babel, and we all owe it to Artificial Intelligence.
+It all started more than 10 years ago with Google’s Translate, which has recently undergone a dramatic change and is now supported by a machine speaking 8 languages and still learning.
+The translation now has almost nothing to do with the old version; instead, it is focused on what a native would actually say or write.
+That is not all; Google’s AI experiments, as mentioned earlier, have something to offer as well – a Thing Translator that recognises an object you take a photo of, helps you learn what it is called in a different language and how to pronounce it correctly.

-All the things we have discussed above seem comfortable, but another one is an actual revolution which already saves lives.
-This year IBM Watson diagnosed a woman with a rare form of leukaemia the doctors couldn’t see.
-The supercomputer has studied more than 200 million pages of data and more than 500 past patient records.
-While Watson is taking care of serious cases, wearables will soon be able to help you in your everyday life.
+All the things we have discussed above seem comfortable, but another advancement is a revolution which is already saving lives.
+This year, IBM Watson diagnosed a woman with a rare form of leukaemia the doctors couldn’t see.
+The supercomputer has studied over 200 million pages of data and more than 500 past patient records.
+While Watson is taking care of severe cases, wearables will soon be able to help you in your everyday life.
 A device measuring your heartbeat and diagnosing 15 other conditions may warn you about a disease even before the symptoms occur.

-Whether you’re a fan of technology or not, AI is going to influence and change your life as well and there is no reason to fear it.
-It may both entertain you and save your life.
+Whether you’re a fan of technology or not, AI will play a part in influencing business decisions and daily life.
 Wonder what it will do next?